amitmse/in_Python_/Boosting/README.md

 ## ADA Boost: Adapts from mistakes

 	--------------------------------------------------------------------------------------------------
-	1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs )
+	1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs ).
+The sum of weights is 1.

 	2. Iterative Learning: In each iteration, a model is trained.
+ 		Each tree learns from previous ones.
 Misclassified observations gain more weight in the next iteration.
  		Correctly classified observations retain their weights.
 All weights are adjusted to sum to 1.

+	3. Final Tree: Combine all models using weights.

 	3. Compute coefficient		SQRT[{log(odds error)}] => (1/2 ln[{1 - weighted error(ft)}/weighted error(ft)])

+Influence: (1/2) * log [ (1 - Error) / Total Error ]

 	4. Recompute weights		( ai e^(-Wt))

 	5. Normalize weights

   	-------------------------------------------------------------------------------------

 	y^ = sign(sum(Wt ft(X))) 	(Wt=Coefficient)